| Pub. 537, Installment Sales |

 The stated redemption price at maturity less any original issue discount (OID) or, if there is no OID, the stated redemption

-maturity appropriately discounted to reflect total unstated interest.
-See Unstated Interest and Original Issue Discount (OID), under
+price at maturity appropriately discounted to reflect total unstated interest.
+See Unstated Interest and Original Issue Discount (OID), later.

 Debt not payable on demand.